About attribution reports

-Often, the "last click" before a conversion gets all the credit.
-But along the way, other clicks and impressions might've guided your customers towards that conversion.
+Often, the last click before a conversion gets all the credit.
+But along the way, other clicks and impressions might have guided your customers towards that conversion.
 Two numbers can help you see that fuller picture:

 - Click-assisted conversions: All the conversions assisted by clicks – except for the last click – for each keyword.